Anyone over the age of 18 can collect a home testing kit or anyone over the age of 11 can order on the GOV.UK website.

 You can collect rapid lateral flow tests at:

 - Pharmacies participating in Pharmacy Collect.
-You can find your nearest pharmacy collection point using the NHS Covid-19 Test and Vaccination Site Finder.
+You can find your nearest pharmacy collection point using the NHS Covid-19 Site Finder.

 Order symptom-free rapid lateral flow tests to be delivered

-You can order 1 pack of home rapid lateral flow tests containing 7 tests for home delivery from the GOV.UK website.
+You can order 1 pack of home rapid lateral flow tests containing 7 tests per day for home delivery from the GOV.UK website.
 Your tests should arrive within 2 days.